MileHacker Logo

 • International chains may have limited presence; local Russian companies are more common.

-• Driving can be challenging, especially in winter.
+• Driving can be challenging, notably in the wintertime.
 Road conditions outside main routes vary.

 • Parking in the city center may be challenging.
 Booking in advance is recommended.